MasterIfeanyi/react_track_expenses/README.md

 ## Description

-This is a simple web app created with typescript that allows users to calculate and keep track of their expenses.
+This is a simple web app that allows users to calculate and keep track of their expenses.

 ## React